Who can participate?

 While this challenge was designed as a friendly competition, the primary goal is for ZLDR members to get to know each other better.
 There are no prizes for the winning team, so let’s keep things friendly and fun.
 The teams will be made up of people of various fitness levels, and some may be either new to running or returning from an injury.
 Let’s make sure we encourage each other to achieve our own personal running goals during this challenge and not push people to over-exert themselves for the sake of team points.

-For this challenge, each team member that completes the distance of 10k per day for 6 days out of the week will earn bonus points for their team.
+For this challenge, each team member that runs every day of week 1 and meets their weekly goal will earn 100 bonus points for their team.

 Rules:

-- 10 km is the cumulative distance for the day.
+- The daily distance is cumulative for the day.
 You can do it all at once, across multiple runs, run it all, walk it all, run/walk mix.
 How you accomplish the distance is up to you.

 - Please let your captains know that you’ve completed the weekly mission as soon as possible so they can keep an accurate and timely account of team members who will be awarded the mission points